The 7 best professional 3D printers in 2024

 It uses the Fused Filament Fabrication technology to produce thermoplastics parts using filament feedstock.

-It offers a build volume of 250 × 210 × 210 mm.
+It offers a build volume of 250 × 210 × 210 mm .

-By BCN3D Technologies
+BCN3D Technologies Sigma D25 overview

 The Sigma D25 is a 3D printer produced by BCN3D Technologies, a manufacturer based in Spain.